 Karaoke it is popular and highly regarded as a type of entertainment for the Japanese.
-In this article we will talk about the origin of karaoke, because the Japanese are so fond of karaoke and many other curiosities.
+In this article, we will talk about the origin of karaoke, why the Japanese are so fond of karaoke and many other curiosities.

-Cultural alternatives and differences make traditional Japanese karaoke practically nonexistent in the West.
+The alternatives and cultural differences make traditional Japanese karaoke practically non-existent in the West.
 What cultural differences are these?
-In this article we will see some curiosities about karaoke in Japan and the West.
+In this article, we will see some facts about karaoke in Japan and the West.

-There are several rumors of how this entertainment equipment came about.
-They say it was discovered about thirty years ago in the city of Kobe.
-However, others claim that it was known for a long time, in the fifties and sixties.
+There are several rumors as to how this entertainment equipment came about.
+It is said to have been discovered about thirty years ago in the city of Kobe.
+However others claim that it was already known a long time ago, in the fifties and sixties.

 It would all have started with an American television show.
-Television viewers followed a ball that jumped over the part of the lyrics that should be sung on your television screen.
+Television viewers followed a ball that bounced over the part of the song's lyrics that was supposed to be sung on their television screen.

 After the appearance on American television, the Japanese would have invented the karaoke as we know it today.
-In the first twenty years the device only existed in Japan and after that it spread to the whole world.
+In the first twenty years the device existed only in Japan and after that period it spread to the whole world.

-After the emergence of Karaoke for homes, many sales problems started to appear.
-At that time, when most Japanese houses appeared, they were built of wood, so when people sang at home at night, they disturbed the neighbors a lot.
+After the emergence of the Karaoke for homes, many sales problems began to appear.
+In that period when most Japanese houses were built in wood, so when people sang at home at night they bothered the neighbors a lot.

-The first "karaoke box”Was built in 1984 in a rice field in Okayama, east of Kansai.
-Over time they became more common even near cities.
-Nowadays anywhere you find a building full of rooms for people to sing karaoke.
+The first "karaoke box"was built in 1984 in a rice field in Okayama, in the eastern part of Kansai.
+Over time, they became more common, even in the middle of cities.
+Nowadays you can find a building full of rooms for people to sing karaoke anywhere."

 Why do Japanese people like Karaoke Box so much?
-The explanation for this phenomenon spreading so much in Japan can be summed up in two words: “Privacy and convenience”.
+The explanation for this phenomenon spreading so widely in Japan can be summed up in two words: “privacy and convenience”.

 What does that mean?
-You may be a musical talent or a shower singer, but no one outside will listen to you.
-Thus, it is possible to sing bad, good, rap, rock, jazz, high, low etc. Only you and whoever is accompanying you will listen.
+You can be a musical talent or a shower singer, but no one on the outside will listen to you.
+Thus, it is possible to sing bad, good, rap, rock, jazz, high, low, etc. Only you and whoever is accompanying you will listen.

-And it's usually just your friends, family or something.
-People with whom you have no inhibitions.
+And usually, it's just your friends or family or something.
+People you have no inhibitions with.
 This explains the “privacy” part.

-Briefly explaining the convenience, we can quote the phone on the wall with a direct line to the kitchen.
+Briefly explaining about the convenience, we can mention the telephone on the wall with a direct line to the kitchen.
 Usually, and generally, there are these phones or similar devices.
 These serve you so you can order all the food and drinks you need.
 This without even having to get up from your seat.

-These are some of the reasons why Karaoke Box is so popular!
+These are some of the reasons Karaoke Box is so popular!

 Karaoke in the West

-As we know, globalization is not exactly a carrier and spreader of culture.
+As we know, globalization is not exactly a carrier and diffuser of culture.
 It often acts as a culture modifier and regulator.
-Explaining better, it may well change and adjust some aspects of one culture to fit another.
+To put it better, it can very well change and adjust some aspects of one culture to fit another.

 With karaoke, she played the role of modifier.
-Thus, when this entertainment was broadcast in the West, it underwent changes.
-As we mentioned, in Japan, from the beginning there were reserved rooms called karaoke box.
+So, when this entertainment was spread in the west, it underwent changes.
+As we mentioned, in Japan from the beginning there were reserved rooms called karaoke box.

-In the West, people have a tendency to be exhibitionists, so most of the time karaoke is in a public place or club.
-In Japan there is also a karaoke at home, as well as karaoke bars, but the Japanese prefer to go out in a small group and rent one. karaoke box.
+In the west, people have a tendency to be exhibitionists, so most of the time karaoke is in a public place or club.
+In Japan there is also both karaoke in the house and karaoke bars, but the Japanese prefer to go out in a small group and rent a karaoke box.

-Thus, in the West, karaoke machines left the reserved places and were placed in a public place.
-The Japanese, on the other hand, prefer to stay in a reserved space which generates the success of karaoke boxes.
+Therefore, in the West, karaoke machines moved out of reserved places and were placed in a public place.
+The Japanese, on the other hand, prefer to stay in a reserved space, which generates the success of karaoke boxes.

-Another thing that differentiates the popularity of karaoke in Japan and the West is its cost.
-It is not very feasible for an establishment owner to create multiple soundproof rooms if he would make a lot more profit by putting a karaoke machine in a bar.
+Another thing that sets karaoke apart in popularity in Japan and the West is its cost.
+It is not very feasible for a business owner to create several soundproofed rooms if he would make much more profit by putting a karaoke machine in a bar.

-Not to mention that a microphone and a stage are heaven for those intoxicated who lose their shame.
+Not to mention that a microphone and a stage are paradise for those drunk who lose their shame.
 However, this truth only applies to people drunk and already a little uninhibited.
-That is why most karaoke in both Japan and the West offer drinks.
+That's why most karaoke in both Japan and the West offer drinks.

 What are the benefits of singing Karaoke?

-Singing releases endorphins, these are responsible for the feeling of well-being and happiness, making it a natural anti-depressant.
-This also helps to improve your mood.
+Singing releases endorphins, these are responsible for the feeling of well being and happiness, making it a natural anti-depressant.
+It also helps to improve your mood.

-Another factor is that when singing, the body muscles relax and release tension.
+Another factor is that when singing the muscles of the body relax and release tension.
 This reduces the levels of the stress hormone, called cortisol, in the bloodstream.
-This causes that feeling of stress to be significantly reduced.
+This causes that feeling of stress to be reduced significantly.

-In addition to the physiological benefits, increased blood circulation enables greater oxygenation of the brain.
+In addition to the physiological benefits, increased blood circulation allows for greater oxygenation of the brain.
 This action increases attention, concentration and memory.
-It has even been established that the act of singing helps people with dementia and alzheimer's to maintain their memories.
+It has even been established that the act of singing helps people with dementia and Alzheimer's to retain their memories.

-Singing at karaoke with your friends can improve your social life.
-The bonds involved between everyone can be deepened by the degree of intimacy involved when singing in front of other people.
-Not to mention that the act of singing in public strengthens your confidence.
+Singing karaoke with your friends can improve your social life.
+The bonds involved between everyone can be deepened by the degree of intimacy involved in singing in front of others.
+Not to mention that the act of singing in public will strengthen your confidence.
 At first, amateurs feel scared and nervous.

-But as his performance improves, his relatives and friends recognizing him as a good singer, this builds confidence.
-When you need to make important work or academic presentations, the person will do it with more skill and confidence.
+But as his performance improves, his relatives and friends recognize him as a good singer, it builds confidence.
+When you need to make important work or academic presentations, the person will do it with more dexterity and confidence.

 Do you like karaoke?

-Many Brazilians would say that they do not like karaoke because they do not want to be ashamed or because it is a show thing.
-The truth is that everyone likes to sing, but do not admit it, a proof is in the success of apps like smule.
+Many Brazilians would say they don't like karaoke because they don't want to embarrass themselves or because it's a show thing.
+The truth is that everyone likes to sing, but they don't admit it, a proof is in the success of apps like smule.

 Not to mention that most Brazilians sing the songs without looking at the lyrics accompanied by a sung version.
-I think that most Brazilians prefer to sing with a song over singing the lyrics accompanied by an instrumental version.
+I think most Brazilians prefer to sing a song listening to a song than singing the lyrics accompanied by an instrumental version.

-What is your opinion, do you like to show off and show your musical talent?
-Or would you prefer a more reserved oriental style karaoke?
+What's your opinion, do you like to show off and show your musical talent?
+Or would you prefer oriental-style, more reserved karaoke?
 Leave your comment.
-If you have any questions, suggestions or anything, also leave a comment.
+If you have any questions, suggestions or anything like that, please leave a comment.

 Also, share the site on social media, it helps a lot.
-In addition, thanks for reading this far, until the next article.
+Anyway, thanks for reading this far, until the next article.
 In this link there is another article where the author talks a little more about the subject.
 We made this article based on some statements by this author.